Active clubs: France

-In April 2022, a branch of the Active Club was established in France, initially in Normandy.
+In April 2022, an active club branch was established in France, initially in Normandy.
 In 2024, Libération reported that it had around 20 local chapters and StreetPress reported that it had about a hundred members.
 Its logo features a knight's helmet on a fleur-de-lis and Celtic cross background.
 The organization maintains links with other French far-right groups such as Action Française and Groupe Union Défense.
 It brings together nationalist-revolutionaries, identitarians and royalists.
 According to the Counter Extremism Project, France is one of the countries outside North America where these groups are most active.
 The movement's French Telegram channel, created in 2022, has over 11,000 subscribers.

 Its members took part in several violent actions, including a racially-motivated raid in Romans-sur-Isère (Auvergne-Rhône-Alpes), anti-immigration demonstrations in Saint-Brevin-les-Pins (Pays de la Loire), and clashes with left-wing activists in Montpellier during the 2024 farmers' protests.
-In Saint-Brieuc, in November 2023, three white supremacists planning to create an Active Club attacked an alternative venue and were sentenced to between 12 and 24 months in prison.
-In Mâcon, in April 2024, Active Club members attacked a person after a concert at an association venue; one was sentenced to 12 months under an electronic bracelet, the other to two years in prison.
+In Saint-Brieuc, in November 2023, three white supremacists planning to create an active club attacked an alternative venue and were sentenced to between 12 and 24 months in prison.
+In Mâcon, in April 2024, active club members attacked a person after a concert at an association venue; one was sentenced to 12 months under an electronic bracelet, the other to two years in prison.

 Germany

-As of June 2024, there are at least 12 Active Club groups in Germany.
-German groups are also affiliated with a neo-Nazi media collective led by Benjamin Moses of the neo-Nazi Freie Sachsen party, a district council member elected in Bautzen.
+As of June 2024, there are at least 12 active club groups in Germany.
+German groups are also affiliated with a neo-Nazi media collective led by Benjamin Moses of the far-right Freie Sachsen party, a district council member elected in Bautzen.
 Active Club Germany also shares members with the Junge Nationalisten (JN), and were represented in their "Kämpfen für Europa" event that had attendants from at least eight countries.
 The JN were also linked to the attack on Social Democrat politician Matthias Ecke.
+Several clubs in Ostwestfalen were raided by German authorities for illegal possession of firearms in October 2025.